 1. Summary of the proposed ordinance (must include a statement of the public purpose, such as serving the public health, safety, morals and welfare):

-See attached ordinance.
+The proposed ordinance will authorize the City to establish zones near schools where the City will operate automated speed detection systems.
+The goal is to reduce speeding in school zones.
+This will reduce the number of accidents around schools and therefore reduce costs resulting from injuries to individuals, automobiles, and public property that may be damaged as a result of an accident.

 2. An estimate of the direct economic impact of the proposed ordinance on private, for-profit businesses in the [City/Town/Village], if any: